ChainAgnostic/CAIPs/caip-browser_extension_provider_communication.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-This CAIP establishes how providers can communicate with web extensions.
-Two overall strategies are described, one for `externally_connectable` web extensions, and one for `contentscript` web extensions.
+This CAIP establishes how providers can communicate with web extensions over `externally_connectable`.

 ## Motivation
 <!--The motivation is critical for CAIP.
 It should clearly explain why the state of the art is inadequate to address the problem that the CAIP solves.
 CAIP submissions without sufficient motivation may be rejected outright.-->